Kalan-Lab/SkinBioassayStudy/BiG-MAP_Analyses/README.md

 ### Command files
 - **`bigmap.fam.cmd`**
-  Example command used to run BiG-MAP in family mode.
-It:
+  Command used to run BiG-MAP in family mode.
+Options provided include:
   - antiSMASH output as input (`-D`)
   - Output directory (`-O`)
   - References to BiG-SCAPE program and directory with Pfam-A DB (`-b`, `-pf`)